A lot of job seekers fail the "What do you know about this company?" job interview question. Failing this question is a very, very big interview fail.

 Here's why many job seekers stumble: They haven't done much (or sometimes, any) research on a company, apart from reading the company overview in the job description, and maybe having a quick glance at the company's website.

-If an interviewer asks you "What do you know about this company?" you might feel as though you are being grilled about everything the company has ever done in its history.
-But that’s definitely not the case.
+If an interviewer asks you this question, you might feel as though you are being grilled about everything the company has ever done in its history.
+But that's definitely not the case.

 The Basics to Understand

 1. What sort of company is this?
 Is it a large corporation, a start-up, a well-established mid-size company, etc.?